MARKETS 2025

 Browse the content

-Energy on the day-ahead market stood at 274 TWh in 2023 (175 TWh on the spot market without bilaterals), a decrease of 1.1% compared to 2023.
-64% of the energy was traded on the spot market and the remaining 36% via bilaterals, so the spot market got a slightly higher share than in previous years.
+Energy on the day-ahead market stood at 291 TWh in 2025 (185 TWh on the spot market without bilaterals), an increase of 6.5% compared to 2024.
+63.6% of the energy was traded on the spot market and the remaining 36.4% via bilaterals, so the spot market got a slightly lower share than in previous years.

 Percentage of energy purchased in the day-ahead market and through bilateral contracts